Gustavinho/laravelviews.com/resources/docs/docs/grid-view.md

 These are the fields by default but you can add more if you want to customize your card.

-## Customizing card data
+## Customizing the card

-The grid view has a card component by default with some data, however, you can create your own card component and use as much data as you need in the `card` method, you just need to specify a blade file with your Grid View and return the data that you need in the `card` method.
+The grid view has a card component by default with some data, however, you can create your own card component and use as much data as you need in the `card` method, you just need to specify a blade file with your card component and return the data that you need in the `card()` method.

 ```php
 public $cardComponent = 'components.my-card';